The above video is 4:04 minutes long.

 Phillip:Well, I lived in America for a while.
 I was over in the land of the fruits and the flakes, California because I lived in LA for 10 years.
 My apartment overlooked Winchell’s Donut store and Winchell’s opens at 7:30 in the morning or at least they did back then.
 Always, I’d notice that about quarter past 7, 8 LAPD squad cars would pull up out in front of the donut store.
 Out of these vehicles would climb out the most enormous police officers you’d ever see and they were cranky, growly, wobbly and they got low blood sugar.

-What you end up getting is, you get this rollercoaster of blood sugar spiking, insulin production, of course the pancreas is jetting out into it which is then causing the sugar levels to crush so we’re all just gagging for more food at that point.
+What you end up getting is, you get this rollercoaster of blood sugar spiking, which is then causing the sugar levels to crush so we’re all just gagging for more food at that point.
 Then you go into this whole horrendous rollercoaster cycle.
 Now, this sign depends pretty much, I would say, about 80% to 90% of all the conditions we’re suffering from, from heart disease, cancer, stroke, diabetes, through to arthritis, depression, explosive anger; anxiety issues.

 McDonald’s is in pretty much all of the hospitals.
 You go up to Cambridge, university town in Cambridge, England, you got the last word in cardiology teaching there in Addenbrooke’s Hospital there, Burger King is in the food court there.
 I’ve actually got a photograph of Burger King at Addenbrooke’s and just above, ‘Blood tests this way.’
 I mean you couldn’t make it up.